 Students must complete the required coursework (7 courses for the masters and 8 courses for the Ph.D. if not admitted with a masters degree, 4 courses with transfer of masters coursework) from the selection in the graduate program, pass a written and oral qualifying examination, and submit an acceptable thesis including an oral final presentation of that thesis.

 Applicants for the masters must hold the B.A. or B.S. degree, with a major in geology or any other related program in science or mathematics, including one year of college-level chemistry, calculus, and physics or biology.
 For the Ph.D., a masters degree is expected, but relevant research experience will be considered as a substitute, subject to admission committee review.
 Applicants must also submit transcripts from all colleges previously attended, and a statement of professional plans and goals.
 TOEFLS are needed for international applicants who are non-native English speakers.
 At least two letters of recommendation are also required, and these must be submitted from persons in a position to evaluate past performance and the ability to do graduate work.
 Applicants may arrange an interview, although this is not required.
 Contacting a professor in your area of interest is essential for the Ph.D. program.

-If you wish to apply for the PhD or MS, please go to our application portal.
+If you wish to apply for the PhD or MS, please go to the College of Science and Technology graduate admissions webpage.

 The department offers a number of teaching and research assistantships, each of which carries a stipend and remission of tuition.
 All applicants are considered for financial aid.